openstack/openstack-manuals/doc/image-guide/source/obtain-images.rst

 Since January 2015, `Debian provides images for direct download
 <http://cdimage.debian.org/cdimage/openstack/>`_.
 They are now made at the same time as the CD and DVD images of Debian.
-However, until Debian 8.0 (aka Jessie) is out, these images are the weekly built images of the testing distribution.
+Therefore, images are available on each point release of Debian.
+Also, weekly images of the testing distribution are available.

-If you wish to build your own images of Debian 7.0 (aka Wheezy, the current stable release of Debian), you can use the package which is used to build the official Debian images.
+If you wish to build your own images of Debian 7.0 (aka Wheezy, the old stable release of Debian), you can use the package which is used to build the official Debian images.
 It is named ``openstack-debian-images``, and it provides a simple script for building them.